theoephraim/revux/README.md

 ## Revux

-> an experiment at making a vuex-like experience in redux
+> an experiment at making a vuex-like experience in redux<br>
-> with some magic helpers for reducing API request boilerplate
+> with some ✨magic✨ helpers for eliminating API request boilerplate

 If you're not familiar with [vuex](https://vuex.vuejs.org/), you may want to check out the docs quickly.
 It's the same concepts/design as redux, but without a lot of headaches and boilerplate.